-You may remember last fall when I cleaned my oven that everything came out looking pretty good except my oven door.
-Despite vigorous scrubbing with baking soda and Bon Ami, the spatters wouldn't budge (this is a rental oven, and likely had never been cleaned prior to this).
+You may remember that time when I wrote about cleaning my (very dirty) oven.
+(If not, you should go back and read it.
+I'll wait!)
+Everything came out looking pretty good — except my oven door.
+Despite vigorous scrubbing with baking soda and Bon Ami, the spatters wouldn't budge (it was a rental oven, and it likely had never been cleaned before).
 It was frustrating and a pain that we couldn't see through the glass into the oven.

-Fast forward six months (yes, it took me six months to revisit this problem), and the glass on my oven door is now perfectly clear, and looks nothing like the photo above.
+It took me six months to revisit the problem (I know!), but I finally got the glass on my oven door looking clean and clear.
 So how did I do it?

-Last fall when I asked for advice on how to deal with the embedded grease on my oven door, one Kitchn reader, Janine, suggested I try out the oven and grill cleaner from Norwex, a cleaning company that sells its products through a network of consultants.
+When I originally asked for advice on how to deal with the embedded grease on my oven door, one Kitchn reader, Janine, suggested I try out the oven and grill cleaner from Norwex, a cleaning company that sells its products through a network of consultants.
 She was so convinced it would work on my oven door when nothing else would that she even sent me a sample, along with a mesh pot scrubber.
 (Thanks, Janine!)

 Norwex's oven cleaner is advertised as an all-natural, non-toxic cleaner that cleans without the caustic fumes and chemicals present in most commercial oven cleaners.
 (See here for the ingredients list.)
-The "enzymes" present in the formulation apparently go to work in the presence of heat; the directions specify to first heat your oven to 100-125 degrees Fahrenheit, then turn off the oven, spray the cleaner, and let it sit for 5-10 minutes.
+The "enzymes" present in the formulation apparently go to work in the presence of heat; the directions specify to first heat your oven to 100 to 125 degrees Fahrenheit, then turn off the oven, spray the cleaner, and let it sit for 5 to 10 minutes.
 After that you might need a little scrubbing, but you should be able to just wipe and — voila! — all done!

 I can't say that's exactly how it worked for us, but it did end up working.
 Here's what we did.

 How I Cleaned the Oven with the Norwex Oven & Grill Cleaner